surge-synthesizer/OB-Xf/resources/NightlyBlurb.md

 **OB-Xf Nightly Build**

 This page contains a copy of OB-Xf built from the head of the repository.
-We consider this a beta build.

-To install on your system, download the appropriate installer (dmg, exe, deb) and run it.

-We also provide a ZIP archive for Windows and Linux, but when using these you are responsible for placing the assets from the assets.zip file to the right location on your system.
-If you take this route and get it wrong, run the standalone and it will show you where it attempted to look for assets.

-We have a few items left to do between beta and a 1.0, including finishing MIDI learn UI/UX and resolving other bugs in the beta period, but the synth is stable now.

-Enjoy!
+In mid Nov we decided to pause the beta after both a collection of state bugs and user confusino about the bank-vs-patch mechnanism.
+Our original plan of 'deal with a patch browser later' ended up being untenable.

+So probably not a 1.0 release in 2025.
+This beta works pretty well but we are making some big changes which means the next beta may have a different plugin id and stream format and stuff.
+And this one has some edge cases in logic we couldn't trap because again of state vs bank etc...

+Stay tuned!